Strangest NBA Draft Facts: 1947-2023

 1975: Soviet Union's Olympic Hero

-Just like all of the great Russian athletes drafted into North American sports leagues at the time, Russian forward Alexander Belov never got to play in the NBA for the Utah Jazz, who picked him in the 10th round (No. 161) of the 1975 draft.
+Like almost all of the great Russian athletes drafted into North American sports leagues at the time, forward Alexander Belov never got to play in the NBA for the Utah Jazz, who picked him in the 10th round of the 1975 draft.

-Belov, however, had a lasting impact on basketball in the United States.
-He hit the game-winning shot against Team USA in the gold medal game at the 1972 Olympics.
+Belov still had a lasting impact on basketball in the United States.
+He hit the game-winning shot against Team USA in the gold medal game at the 1972 Olympics — perhaps the most controversial finish in sports history.

 1976: Artis Gilmore Breaks the Bulls' Bank